matthiasheyvaert/pdsnd_github/README.md

 Udacity - bikeshare project

 ### Description
-This project explores data of bike share systems for three major cities in USA.
-Descriptive statistics are presented and raw data is shown upon request by user.
+This project explores data of bike share systems for three major cities in USA: Washington, New York City and Chicago.
+Descriptive statistics about bike sharing are presented.
+Please find some examples of statistics below
+    most used start and end station
+    average trip Duration
+    most common month
+    ...

+Data can be filtered on
+    City
+    Day of week
+    Month
+Raw data is shown upon request by user.
+Code is written in Python (anaconda)

 ### Files used
 chicago.csv